LLHolmes/LLHolmes.github.io/_posts/2019-09-05-updating_your_ruby_version_in_a_project.markdown

 ![](https://media.giphy.com/media/8pMS5BXOUVZyo/giphy.gif)

-So there was a difference when running ​ruby -v​ in the root file vs. in my project folder.
+So there was a difference when running `ruby -v` in the root file vs. in my project folder.

 After a bit more googling, I came across this [post on Stack Overflow](https://stackoverflow.com/questions/15708916/use-rvmrc-or-ruby-version-file-to-set-a-project-gemset-with-rvm).